sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/Extending_Titanium_Mobile/Windows_Module_Development_Guide/Windows_Module_Project.md

 Next, build the module and package it.
 This process produces a ZIP file containing a binary library with unprocessed module assets, example code and documentation.

-{{% alert title="💡 Hint" color="info" %}}*CLI Instructions*

-From a terminal, go to the module's windows directory and run the appc ti build -p windows -T ws-local:
+{{% alert title="💡 CLI Instructions" color="info" %}}From a terminal, go to the module's windows directory and run the appc ti build -p windows -T ws-local:

 ```
 cd test/windows